fosforsuz/EventPulse/README.md

 ---

 ## To Do
-- **Logging**: Integrate a logging system for monitoring and debugging.
+- **Logging**: Integrate a logging system for monitoring and debugging with Elasticsearch and Kibana.
 - **Real-Time Notifications**: Add SignalR or WebSocket for real-time updates.
 - **Testing**: Expand unit tests and add integration tests.